 PC once again

 As the Playstation got older, I once again switched back to playing games on the PC.
-At this point, I had already slowed down and wasn’t playing games as much as before.
-I still played occasionally though and immersed myself in a few games for weeks at a time before losing interest.
+At this point, music production had taken over games in my preference.
+For several years, I stuck to the Music game on the Playstation and then Dance eJay on the PC when I was around 16 years old.
+I believe it was my dad who first got me the Dance Ejay game for PC from the UK while on a work trip.
+I still played games occasionally though and immersed myself in a few games for weeks at a time before losing interest.

 - Dance Ejay